ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+variable x will newly have the value 3 assigned to it, and variable y will have the newly assigned value of 10 assigned to it.
+These values differ from what these variables were initially declared as because only the most recently assigned value will belong to that variable.

 ## Question 4